Adolf Rettelbusch: Work

-Although he is primarily known as a landscape painter, his over 4,000 canvases dealt in a wide variety of subjects, including the First World War and the Krupp-Gruson armaments factory.
+Although he is primarily known as a landscape painter, his more than 4,000 canvases dealt in a wide variety of subjects, including the First World War and the Krupp-Gruson armaments factory.
 Every year, he produced a series of Brocken-related postcards.
 Hundreds of his works are in private collections, and many were destroyed in World War II, but a large selection may be seen at the Magdeburg Cultural History Museum and the Rennstieg-Hotel in Kammerforst, which is still operated by the Rettelbusch family.